Relfos/LunarParser/README.md

 However note that those methods are still experimental, and currently they won't supported nested objects, but will work fine with simple structs / classes.

+## XML format

+When saving in XML format, by default XMLWriter will save any node that contains zero childs as an attribute instead of full XML node.
+If this is not desirable, pass true as argument to the expand paramater of XMLWriter.WriteToString

 ## CSV format

 The CSV format can not handle nested nodes.
 This is a limitation of the format itself, so be careful if converting from other formats to CSV.